AlaaLab/ETAB/docs/benchmark_tasks.md

                    head="U-Net")
 ```

 The *model.backbone* and *model.head* are both torch model classes, the hyper-parameters of which can be altered by modifying the values of the attributes of *model.backbone* and *model.head* after instantiating the model.
+Here, we instantiate a standard segmentation model with a ResNet-50 backbone and a U-Net head, but the user can create alternative models using the options specified in the table above.
 Now, to start training the instantiated model on task "a0-A4-E", we need to set the optimizer and training parameters as follows:

 ```
 batch_size    = 32